bytescale/bytescale-upload-widget/README.md

     }) => {},                       // object to the method's first parameter.
     onUpdate: files => {},          // Called each time the list of uploaded files change.
     onPreUpload: async file => ({
-      errorMessage: "Uh oh!",       // Displays this error message to the user (if set).
+      errorMessage: "Uh oh!",       // Displays this validation error to the user (if set).
       transformedFile: file         // Uploads 'transformedFile' instead of 'file' (if set).
     }),
     showFinishButton: true,         // Show/hide the "finish" button in the widget.